 Do you wish you raised more money from individuals?
 If so, what’s stopping you?

-Some Simple Ways to Identify Potential Donors
+2 Simple Ways to Identify Potential Donors

 There are a handful of simple ways to identify prospects for your organization.

-These donors are going to be your best individual giving prospects, because they already have an affinity for the organization and are showing it by donating money.
-Make a list of your top 30 prospects from your database, comprised of your 20 top donors and your top 10 loyal donors (i.e., a smart combination of longevity and gift amount).
+These donors are going to be your best major gift and planned giving prospects because they already have an affinity for your organization and are showing it by donating money.

 Once you’ve identified prospects for your organization, you’re on your way to raising money from individuals for your cause and organization.

 What’s the Next Step?
+Cultivation

 Quick, helpful and powerful tips, Amy!
 Thanks.